Strong deflection of massive particles via the geodesic deviation equation: Introduction

-Recent work has shown that the SDL coefficients for photons admit local, coordinate-invariant expressions; in particular, the logarithmic coefficient $\bar{a}$ can be written in terms of curvature data on the unstable circular photon orbit~\cite{Igata:2025taz,Igata:2025plb}.
-This unstable circular photon orbit is closely connected to eikonal QNMs in many black-hole spacetimes~\cite{Ferrari:1984zz,Cardoso:2008bp}.
-However, many instability-based interpretations are formulated in terms of effective potentials and employ a Lyapunov exponent defined with respect to the Killing time~\cite{Stefanov:2010xz,Raffaelli:2014ola}; this exponent is related to the SDL coefficient $\bar{a}$.
+Recent work has shown that the SDL coefficients for photons admit local, coordinate-invariant expressions, in particular, the logarithmic coefficient $\bar{a}$ can be written in terms of curvature data on the unstable circular photon orbit~\cite{Igata:2025taz,Igata:2025plb}.
+This unstable circular photon orbit is closely connected to eikonal quasinormal modes (QNMs) in many black hole spacetimes~\cite{Ferrari:1984zz,Cardoso:2008bp}.
+However, many instability-based interpretations are formulated in terms of effective potentials and employ a Lyapunov exponent defined with respect to the Killing time~\cite{Stefanov:2010xz,Raffaelli:2014ola}---this exponent is related to the SDL coefficient $\bar{a}$.

 Despite recent progress toward local, coordinate-invariant characterizations of the SDL coefficients for photons, the geometric origin and physical interpretation of the SDL coefficients for massive particles remain less transparent.
 Existing derivations of the SDL for massive particles---including the general framework of Ref.~\cite{Feleppa:2024kio}---typically extract the logarithmic divergence via coordinate-based near-critical expansions of the deflection-angle integral.
 What is still missing is a derivation that (i) identifies the leading logarithmic coefficient with a locally defined instability rate obtained directly from the geodesic deviation equation and (ii) provides a curvature-based, local characterization of the energy-dependent critical timelike trajectory, in close analogy with the null case~\cite{Igata:2025taz,Igata:2025plb}.
+Related analyses of gravitational lensing based on the geodesic deviation equation have recently been carried out for null congruences in the Schwarzschild spacetime under the weak-deflection, thin-lens approximation within geometric optics~\cite{Li:2024oke}.
+In contrast, the present work concerns timelike near-critical scattering in generic static, spherically symmetric spacetimes and shows that the leading logarithmic coefficient in the strong-deflection expansion is controlled by the radial instability exponent of the critical trajectory.

 To fill this gap, we treat the critical timelike trajectory as the fundamental local ingredient governing strong-deflection scattering.
 We formulate the SDL for massive particles in terms of kinematic and geometric data intrinsic to that trajectory---most notably the locally measured orbital speed $v_{\mathrm{c}}$, the areal radius $R_{\mathrm{c}}$, and tidal curvature components in a suitable orthonormal frame.
 These orbit-local data define a radial instability exponent $\kappa_{\mathrm{c}}$ via the growth rate of radial deviations governed by the geodesic deviation equation, and $\kappa_{\mathrm{c}}$ in turn controls the logarithmic divergence of the deflection angle in the strong-deflection regime.